Skip to contents

 Value

-An S3 list of class morie_did_twfe_diagnostics with elements n_negative_weights, sum_weights, sum_negative_weights, share_negative_weights, method, and raw (the full twowayfeweights object).
+An S3 list of class morie_did_twfe_diagnostics with elements n_negative_weights, sum_weights, sum_negative_weights, share_negative_weights, method, and raw (a data frame with one row per (group, time) cell and its weight).

 References